THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 With no wind, the sea state was very calm.
 However, occasionally we would find a 1-2 knot countercurrent that would slow us down and disrupt the surface of the water.
 It was very weird.

 I was on my first-night watch around midnight when I thought I heard dolphins at the bow.
 The moon was full and bright, lighting up the deck for me as I (carefully) made my way to the shroud on the starboard side.
-Suddenly, something large and black leapt out of the water just feet from the boat.
+Suddenly, something large and black leaped out of the water just feet from the boat.
 WHAT THE HELL WAS THAT?
 It was too large to be a fish, too small to be a whale.

 Thirty seconds later it jumped again, and I could see now that it was a dolphin, leaping out of the water and spinning, a black form against the glittering ocean.
-It leapt again and again while we passed, leaping at least ten times until I could no longer see it in the distance behind us.
+It leaped again and again while we passed, leaping at least ten times until I could no longer see it in the distance behind us.

 The dolphin wasn’t our only company.
 The Celebrity Constellation cruise ship passed a few miles off our starboard side.
 I flashed our spotlight towards it for a few seconds, wondering if any passengers were watching the black sea slip by from the cabin windows.